Nicholas Hlobo: Early life

 Nicholas Hlobo was born in Cape Town, South Africa, and grew up in Dutywa on the Eastern Cape, a region previously known as the Transkei during the Apartheid era in South Africa.
 Raised by his maternal grandmother, Hlobo recalls her being strict, yet the source of many values of love and wisdom.
-Despite her passing in 1985, the “rebel, and most probably a feminist,” in Hlobo's own words, continued to influence him, instilling in him to stay true to himself always.
+Despite her death in 1985, the “rebel, and most probably a feminist,” in Hlobo's own words, continued to influence him, instilling in him to stay true to himself always.
 As a male born into a colonial Zulu culture, Hlobo was both baptized in a Christian church as an infant, and made an imbeleko in a Xhosa tradition that introduces young Xhosa men to the spiritual realm.
 The artist was also given two names : Nicholas and Batandwa, which means "beloved" or "beloved people" in Xhosa.

 In an interview with journalist Malka Gouzer, Hlobo recalls the origin of his artistic journey, which began with the young boy spending his time drawing the human body as it appeared in his imagination.
 He moved to Johannesburg as a young adult in 1995, one year after Nelson Mandela was elected as South African president and ended Apartheid.